 Step 5: Upload the supporting documents.

-Step 6: You can make an online payment or choose to pay at a branch of a bank.
+Step 6: You can make an online payment or choose to pay at bank branches.

 - The barcoded confirmation Letter as well as your ID Book (if available) must to be “taken with